 Pursuant to the Second Order Declaring Statewide Judicial Emergency, in-person judicial proceedings may be held by the courts of this State.
-The Municipal Court of Eatonton has developed guidelines in compliance with that Order to begin the process of resuming in-person proceedings.
+This Court has developed guidelines in compliance with that Order to begin the process of resuming in-person proceedings.
 The Supreme Court has also developed a Georgia Court Reopening Guide, which is attached and incorporated into this Order.